cqb13/Numby-hack/README.md

-Numby Chat            || Improves your chat experience in various ways NumbyRPC              || Displays Numby Hack as your presence on Discord Packet Delay          || Allows you to delay the packets you send to a servera Ride Stats            || Nametag with information about rideable entities.
-Safe Fire             || Does not allow you to walk into fire sources Safety Net            || Places a block under you if your reach a set Y level Egap Finder           || Searches for Egaps in single players and saves their location Tunnel ESP            || Tries to find player made tunnels Wurst Glide           || Allows you to glide
+Numby Chat            || Improves your chat experience in various ways NumbyRPC              || Displays Numby Hack as your presence on Discord Packet Delay          || Allows you to delay the packets you send to a servera Ride Stats            || Nametag with information about rideable entities Safe Fire             || Does not allow you to walk into fire sources Safety Net            || Places a block under you if your reach a set Y level Spawner ESP           || Shows spawners of different mobs in different colors Egap Finder           || Searches for Egaps in single players and saves their location Wurst Glide           || Allows you to glide
 </pre>
 <h2>HUD:</h2>